syntactic/Cognitive-Control-Paradigm-Integration/content/Dimensions/RSI Is Predictable.md

 ### Rationale and Importance

-The inclusion of `RSI Predictability` as a first-class dimension is theoretically essential:
+The inclusion of `RSI Predictability` as a dimension is theoretically essential:

-1.  **Tests Core Theories:** It directly operationalizes the distinction between active preparation and passive decay.
-Theories based on [[Theoretical Concepts/Task-Set Reconfiguration|Task-Set Reconfiguration]] predict that switch costs should only be reduced when RSI is predictable.
-In contrast, simple decay-based theories like [[Theoretical Concepts/Task-Set Inertia|Task-Set Inertia]] would predict that any increase in average RSI duration, regardless of predictability, should allow more time for interference to dissipate.
+1.  **Tests Core Theories:** It creates a direct experimental test of competing theories of the switch cost.
+The **[[Theoretical Concepts/Task-Set Reconfiguration|Task-Set Reconfiguration]]** account predicts that switch costs should only be reduced when the preparation interval is predictable, as this allows for the timely initiation of an active control process.
+In contrast, a simple **[[Theoretical Concepts/Task-Set Inertia|Task-Set Inertia]]** account based on passive decay would predict that any increase in average RSI, regardless of predictability, should reduce interference.
 The empirical results ([[Rogers & Monsell (1995)]]) strongly support the former, making this dimension a powerful tool for theory testing.
+2.  **Disambiguates the `RSI` Dimension:** It distinguishes preparation for what (the task) from preparation for when (the timing).
+The [[Dimensions/CSI (Cue-Stimulus Interval)|CSI]] provides a dedicated interval to prepare for what the task will be.
+The predictability of the RSI determines whether participants can also prepare for when the stimulus will arrive, allowing them to time-lock their preparatory processes.

-2.  **Disambiguates the `RSI` Dimension:** It adds a crucial qualitative layer to the quantitative `RSI` dimension.
-Two experiments might both have a mean RSI of 700ms, but if one is predictable and the other is not, they represent vastly different psychological contexts.
-This binary feature ensures the PCA does not mistakenly treat these distinct conditions as identical.
+3. **Prevents Analytical Artifacts:** It ensures the PCA does not mistakenly treat two experiments with the same mean RSI as identical if one is predictable and the other is not.
+These represent vastly different psychological contexts, and this binary feature preserves that crucial distinction.

-3.  **Strengthens the Framework:** By explicitly coding for predictability, the design space can more accurately capture the subtle but powerful ways in which temporal context modulates cognitive control.
+4.  **Strengthens the Framework:** By explicitly coding for predictability, the design space can more accurately capture the subtle but powerful ways in which temporal context modulates cognitive control.

 ### PCA Coding